invae/oscp_field_manual/docs/geopolitical_concepts.md

 - a brief introduction to the concept
 - a break down of the concept into its component parts
-- a red team and a blue team implementation of the compenent part
+- a red team and a blue team implementation of the component part
 - considerations

 ## control - impose your will on the adversary

 > "... supposing to ourselves two wrestlers.
 Each strives by physical force to compel the other to submit to his will: each endeavors to throw his adversary, and thus render him incapable of further resistance.
 >
 > War therefore is an act of violence intended to compel our opponent to fulfill our will.”